-THREE CROWS MAGAZINE IS OPEN FOR SUBMISSIONS
+THREE CROWS MAGAZINE IS CLOSED FOR FICTION.

 WE ACCEPT SUBMISSIONS ONLY THROUGH OLEADA.IO